Asteriskx/TwistSDK/README.md

-# Twist
+# TwistSDK
-Twist is Twitter API for C Sharp.
+TwistSDK is Twitter Wrapper API for C Sharp.